Proceeds of crime policy

 This policy explains how Trading Standards will approach financial investigations.
 It is primarily aimed at those staff who investigate criminal offences and those who have been accredited by the National Crime Agency as Financial Investigators.

-We recognise that the investigation of offences that are to the detriment of Essex consumers and businesses, and the utilisation of the powers given within the Proceeds of Crime Act 2002 (POCA), can make a significant contribution to the disruption of criminal enterprises through the use of money laundering investigation to complement and aid criminal investigations and through the recovery of criminal assets.
+Essex Trading Standards recognises that the utilisation of the powers provided by the Proceeds of Crime Act 2002 (POCA) can make a significant contribution to the disruption of criminal enterprises that are to the detriment of Essex consumers and businesses.

-We are therefore committed to maintaining a fraud and financial investigation unit, incorporating money laundering and confiscation capability to tackle offenders at all levels of criminal activity.
+Essex Trading Standards is therefore committed to maintaining a fraud/ financial investigation unit (FIU), incorporating money laundering and confiscation capability to tackle offenders at all levels of criminal activity.

 General principles